 As you read, you will notice that I've used no diagrams in this book.
 I've decided, after a lifetime of looking at them, that science diagrams et off instant alarm bells in the mind of the average reader (like, "Uh-oh, I'm about to be hornewoggled").
 They tend to create more confusion than clarity.

-A classic example - to me anyway - is the standard attempt to illustrate the warp and weft of space-time.
-This is usually a stretched-out net thing that tapers off towards the top of the page like the opening plot summary in Star Ware.
-As you at these boxing over this geometric arrangement it's hard not to feel as if you're looking down at the carpet.
-But what if I were to shrink you down like Ant Man until you were in the weave of that carpet?
+A classic example - to me anyway - is the standard attempt to illustrate the warp and welf of space-time.
+This is usually a stretched-oun net thing that tapers off towards the top of the page like the opening plot summary in Sar Wars.
+As you is there booking over this geometric arrangement it's hard not to feel as if you're looking down at the carpet: But what if I were to shrink you down like Ant Man until you were in the weave of that carpet?
 You would then be unaware of the flatness.
 You would also be aware that your presence in the weave has disturbed its density - in all directions.